On this page

 • Data type: VARIANT

-• Description: Dictionary where certain fields such as first_event and merged_amplitude_id are stored.
+• Description: Dictionary that stores fields like first_event and merged_amplitude_id.

 • device_brand